dburriss/Temptress/README.md

 # Temptress
-I am a handle bars like templating engine for .NET
+I am a handle bars like templating engine for .NET.

+Temptress uses the `{{var}}` type syntax for replacing text with values.
+A big push for this project is that messages are strongly typed and verifiable*(TODO)* against the template.

 ## Basic Usage